5G’S IMPACT ON EDGE COMPUTING & IOT

 5G and Out-of-Band

-Users expect the same level of uptime and response from their network, regardless of where that compute is located.
-But the reality of edge locations is that the type of system redundancy and staffing that is typical at data centers are not feasible at each location.
-Reliable, always-on access to the network devices, via out-of-band management, is a critical component of that network resilience.
+Users expect consistent uptime and responsiveness from their network, no matter where computing occurs.
+Reliable, always-on access to the network devices, via out of band management, is a critical component of that network resilience.

-As levels of automation continue to increase, enterprises will also have to extend the reach of their management and monitoring tools.
-Opengear solutions anticipate the current and future network needs of 5G.
+As levels of automation continue to increase, with technologies such as edge computing and IoT putting new demands on infrastructure, enterprises will also have to extend the reach of their management and monitoring tools

-Opengear smart solutions provide engineers at the Network Operations Center (NOC) with the ability to reach devices located at the edge.
-Lighthouse ensures access and visibility remotely, during critical failures while Smart Out-of-Band provides advanced troubleshooting to remediate issues that may arise at the network’s edge.
+Overall, Opengear smart solutions equipped with 5G cellular modems provide engineers at the Network Operations Center (NOC) with the ability to reach devices located at the edge or at the data center.
+Lighthouse ensures access and visibility remotely, during critical failures while Smart Out of Band provides advanced troubleshooting to remediate issues that may arise at the network’s edge.
 The Network Resilience Platform provides additional functionality to streamline repetitive workflows such as secure provisioning and event management.

 Deciding When to Adopt

 Each organization has a core IT infrastructure and line of business applications.
 Constantly improving technologies provide an opportunity to help them operate more efficiently.
-Once the right technologies have been identified, enterprises must identify the right moment to get on board to ensure meaningful results.
+Once enterprises identify the right technologies, they must determine the optimal time to adopt them for meaningful results.

 For 5G specifically, determining the right time to act requires understanding the most immediate use cases for it within the enterprise.
 The first is fixed internet connectivity.
 Instead of using cable, satellite or copper wires/ADSL, edge locations could potentially use 5G to get fixed internet connectivity.
 Because this eliminates the need for burdensome physical cables and wires, 5G may provide an easier method for deployment.

 For many enterprises, it is too early to fully embrace 5G.
 Unless there are already specific applications that are limited by speed/latency of existing connectivity technologies, the value of deploying it will not yet be realized.
-Instead, the focus, for now, should be on understanding the technology at a high level and identifying the use cases that are likely to benefit the business most so that they can be prioritized when 5G becomes readily available.
+For now, the focus should be on understanding 5G at a high level and identifying the most beneficial use cases, so they can be prioritized once adoption becomes more feasible.

 2. https://www.digitaltrends.com/mobile/5g-vs-4g/